Observability of fidelity decay at the Lyapunov rate in few-qubit quantum simulations: Introduction

-Simulating \textit{classical} chaotic systems on a quantum computer comes with a particular challenge: how can a nonlinear dynamical system be simulated in a linearly evolving quantum computer?
-Quantum computers were originally proposed \cite{feynman82ijtp, manin1980computable} because they are well-adapted to simulating quantum mechanical systems.
-A number of quantum algorithms for quantum Hamiltonian simulation have been proposed that can provide an exponential speedup over direct simulation \cite{lloyd96sci}.
-Therefore a natural approach for classical Hamiltonian systems is to simulate their quantized versions.
-In fact, it was recognized early on that this technique can accelerate the computation of useful dynamical quantities, such as the Lyapunov exponents and classical diffusion coefficients of chaotic dynamical systems \cite{benenti2001efficient, benenti2004quantum}.
-This is possible even without using many qubits to approach the limit of classical dynamics.
+Simulating \textit{classical} chaotic systems on a quantum computer comes with a particular challenge: how can a nonlinear dynamical system be simulated in a quantum computer that can only efficiently perform linear operations?
+Quantum computers were originally proposed \cite{feynman1982simulating, manin1980computable} because they are well-adapted to simulating quantum mechanical systems.
+To realize this, a number of quantum algorithms for quantum Hamiltonian simulation have been proposed that can provide an exponential speedup over direct simulation \cite{lloyd1996universal}.
+Therefore a natural approach for classical Hamiltonian systems is to simulate their quantized versions and find ways to extract classically-relevant information.
+In fact, it was recognized early on that this technique can accelerate the computation of useful dynamical quantities, such as the Lyapunov exponent \cite{benenti2001efficient, benenti2004quantum}.
+This is possible even without using many qubits to approach the limit of classical dynamics, raising the possibility of observing one of these quantities in few-qubit quantum simulations.

-Simulating non-Hamiltonian classical systems requires other approaches.
+Simulating non-Hamiltonian classical systems requires other approaches, not employed in this paper.
 Techniques for exactly simulating such systems have recently been proposed \cite{joseph2020koopman, dodin2020applications, liu2020efficient, lloyd2020quantum, engel2021linear, dodin2021quantum}.
 The key is to embed the nonlinear system within an infinite-dimensional linear system, and then determine a finite-dimensional approximation that has sufficiently high accuracy for the purposes at hand.
 Then, if the linear system is unitary, as in the Koopman-von Neumann approach \cite{joseph2020koopman, dodin2020applications}, one can directly use Hamiltonian simulation algorithms.
 If it is not unitary, as in the Carleman linearization approach \cite{liu2020efficient, engel2021linear}, one can still use the quantum linear solver algorithm \cite{harrow2009quantum, childs2017quantum} to propagate the state forward in time.